AppSecure-nrw/security-belts/white/think-about-where-the-journey-is-going.md

 # Think about where the journey is going

-Achieving the highest Security Belt might not make economic sense and is therefore not necessary.
+Achieving the highest Security Belt might not make economic sense and may therefore not be necessary.

 - Estimate which Security Belt might be sufficient for the business criticality of your software.
 - Commit on your estimation with your product owner.